 Why the findings are important

-About 1 in 68 children in the United States (about 1.5 percent) have autism, according to the Centers for Disease Control and Prevention (CDC).
+About in the United States (about 1.5 percent) have autism, according to the Centers for Disease Control and Prevention (CDC).

 The exact cause of the condition is still unknown.

 The study authors said previous research has revealed certain differences in metabolic processes in children with autism.

 However, they said, medical professionals have struggled to transfer this knowledge into diagnostic tools.